percy/react-percy/packages/eslint-plugin-react-percy/README.md

 }
 ```

-You can whitelist the environment variables provided by `react-percy` by doing:
+You can allow the environment variables provided by `react-percy` by doing:

 ```json
 {